skrattaren/apf.rst/apf.rst

   Note that there exist at least two other "let's write a Hitch Hikers Guide" projects on the Internet that I know of.
-One of these is the "`Project Galactic Guide`_", which can be reached on the Web through the
+One of these is the **Project Galactic Guide**, which can be reached on the Web through the
   URL: <http://www.galactic-guide.com/>

 - [p.
 123/89] "Verence, being king, was allowed a gyrfalcon [...]"

   The complex issues of class distinction in falconry apparently existed in medieval times just as Terry describes them here.
-In "`The Once and Future King`_", T. H. White quotes a paragraph by Abbess Juliana Berners: "An emperor was allowed an eagle, a king could have a jerfalcon, and after that there was the peregrine for an earl, the merlin for a lady, the goshawk for a yeoman, the sparrow hawk for a priest, and the musket for a
+In **The Once and Future King**, T. H. White quotes a paragraph by Abbess Juliana Berners: "An emperor was allowed an eagle, a king could have a jerfalcon, and after that there was the peregrine for an earl, the merlin for a lady, the goshawk for a yeoman, the sparrow hawk for a priest, and the musket for a